 An investigation will be conducted in accordance with the applicable policy and procedures.
-All investigations and proceedings of sexual misconduct, including, sexual assault, domestic violence, dating violence and stalking will be conducted by the Title IX Coordinator who receives annual training on the nature and types of cases they are handling, how to conduct an investigation, and how to conduct a proceeding in a manner that protects the safety of survivors, promotes accountability and ensures due process.
-Examples of information taken into consideration during the hearing/investigation process are, but not limited to: testimony, reports, sworn statements, photos, messages through text or social media, etc. In accordance with the applicable policy and procedures, the decision-maker (not the Title IX Coordinator) will review the investigation report, review any recommendations (if applicable), facilitate a hearing (if applicable) and make a final determination and determine disciplinary action, as appropriate.
+All investigations and proceedings of sexual misconduct, including, sexual assault, domestic violence, dating violence and stalking will be conducted by the Title IX Coordinator or Deputy Coordinator/Investigator who receives annual training on the nature and types of cases they are handling, how to conduct an investigation, and how to conduct a proceeding in a manner that protects the safety of survivors, promotes accountability and ensures due process.
+Examples of information taken into consideration during the hearing/investigation process are, but not limited to: testimony, reports, sworn statements, photos, messages through text or social media, etc. In accordance with the applicable policy and procedures, the decision-maker (not the Title IX Coordinator or Deputy Coordinator/Investigator) will review the investigation report, review any recommendations (if applicable), facilitate a hearing (if applicable) and make a final determination and determine disciplinary action, as appropriate.